 So, what have the three big cloud leaders been doing to let SAP and enterprise organizations know that they’re ready to take on their business?

 Google, which was the slowest of the three to adapt to enterprise cloud services, has created a partnership for SAP to act as a data custodian on GCP (Google Cloud Platform) and has also integrations with productivity tools within G Suite.

 Amazon Web Services has responded by adding Hana clusters (with up to 17 nodes) and expanded on its X1 instance family.
 They also announced recently that they’d be adding 16 terabyte instances to accommodate more SAP applications.

 Microsoft’s Azure Platform has rolled out an M-Series VM for single-node configurations, and added support for SAP Cloud Platform.

-With major enterprise cloud vendors proving that they’re ready to support SAP applications, it’s just a waiting game to see which one manages to convince enterprise organizations that it’s the right time to switch.
+With major cloud vendors proving that they’re ready to support SAP applications, it’s just a waiting game to see which one manages to convince enterprise organizations that it’s the right time to switch.